KhushiVerma9810/Audio-Transcription-App/README.md

 ### 6. Testing
 - Run tests: `npm test`
 - Uses Jest and Supertest for API testing.
+- I added a basic controller test to validate request flow.
+- For production, I’d extend coverage for services and edge cases.

 ### 7. Usage
 - Open the frontend in your browser.